YMCA: Futsal

-"Futsal" started in 1930 when Juan Carlos Ceriani [fr], a teacher in Montevideo, Uruguay, created a version of indoor football for recreation in YMCAs.
-This new sport was originally developed for playing on basketball courts,[5] and a rule book was published in September 1933.
+"Futsal" started in 1930 when Juan Carlos Ceriani [fr], a teacher in Montevideo, Uruguay, created a version of indoor football (football is called "soccer" in the United States) for recreation in YMCAs.
+This new sport was originally developed for playing on basketball courts, and a rule book was published in September 1933.
 Football was already highly popular in the country and after Uruguay won the 1930 World Cup and gold medals in the 1924 and 1928 Summer Olympics, it attracted even more practitioners.
 Ceriani's goal was to create a team game that could be played indoor or outdoor but that was similar to football.

 The YMCA spread the game immediately throughout South America.
 It was easily played by everyone, everywhere, and in any weather condition, without any difficulty, helping players to stay in shape all year round.
 These reasons convinced João Lotufo, a Brazilian, to bring this game to his country and adapt it to the needs of physical education.

-Camping

-YMCA camping began in 1885 when Camp Baldhead (later known as Camp Dudley) was established by G.A.
-Sanford and Sumner F. Dudley on Orange Lake in New Jersey as the first residential camp in North America in operation today.
-The camp later moved to Lake Champlain near Westport, New York.

-Camping also had early origins in YMCA movement in Canada with the establishment in 1889 of Big Cove YMCA Camp in Merigomish, Nova Scotia.
-The Montreal YMCA organization also opened a summer camp named Kamp Kanawana nearby in 1894.
-In 1919 YMCAs began their Storer Camps chain around the country.